rafeca/rafeca.github.com/_posts/2014-01-04-python-auto-initializer.markdown

 The function that builds the decorator (autoinit) is doing simple things:

 - retrieve the parameter names and the default keyword parameter values
-- build a function, which is the value returned by the function autoinit, which will inspect both args and kwargs while creating a new instance object, retrieve the actual value for every paramter, and assign them to instance attributes.
+- build a function, which is the value returned by the function autoinit, which will inspect both args and kwargs while creating a new instance object, retrieve the actual value for every parameter, and assign them to instance attributes.

 An usage example: